Micropapillary Carcinoma of the Breast

 The aggressiveness of invasive micropapillary carcinoma may be related to the inverse polarity of the tumor cell clusters and lymphotropism

 Invasive micropapillary breast carcinoma tumors will often show lymphocytic infiltration.
-They tend to accumlate in the breast stroma, often forming a lymphoid follicle.
-The presence of lymphocytes within the tumor will tend to suggest a more aggressive cancer; more likely to metastize to the lymph nodes.
+They tend to accumulate in the breast stroma, often forming a lymphoid follicle.
+The presence of lymphocytes within the tumor will tend to suggest a more aggressive cancer; more likely to metastasize to the lymph nodes.

 Invasive micropapillary breast cancer is also characterized histologically by an ‘inverse polarity‘ of the tumor cell clusters.
 To clarify, within the breast the ‘functional unit‘ of the breast duct wall is a ‘polar‘ double-layered tube consisting of luminal epithelial cells surrounded by myoepithelial cells and a basement membrane.
 In other words, there is an order; an asymmetrical organization from ‘outer to inner‘, and without this polarity, the breast ducts would not able to properly excrete and transport breast milk.
 But with micropapillary breast carcinoma (and some other breast cancers) this polarity is reversed.
 The clusters of malignant cells which formed have the myoepithelial cells outside of the epithelial-derived cells, with the basal layer exposed.